elspv/readthedocs-tutorial/docs/source/index.rst

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Lumache hosts its documentation on Read th Docs.
+Lumache hosts its documentation on Read the Docs.

 *Trying with a pull request.*